Rasmushoy/currency_converter/README.md

 (2) Database initialization
 1. set the database name in the app.py file.
-2. run schema.sql in your database.
+2. run schema.sql, schema_ins.sql in your database.

 (3) Run Web-App
 >$ python app.py